 For a truly mesmerising dinner experience, grab your significant other and whisk them away on a seaplane for a thrilling 40-minute flight from the River Clyde to Loch Lomond.
 When you land, enjoy a sumptuous meal in the renowned Michelin star Martin Wishart at Loch Lomond restaurant and spoil your partner even more by staying in a luxurious suite at the Cameron House.

-If you’re feeling the love this February, we want to hear about it!
-Feel free to add your own romantic experiences from around Scotland to the comments below, or join in the conversation on Facebook and Twitter using #brilliantmoments as we celebrate Romantic Scotland Week!
+And, if you’re feeling the love this February, we want to hear about it!
+Feel free to add your own romantic experiences and stories from around Scotland to the comments below, or join in the conversation on Facebook, Twitter or any other platform of your choice.

 You might also like: